neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/README.md

 ## Activate prior knowledge of students

-### Which prior knowledge will be used for this session?
+### Which previously learned concepts will be utilized in this session?

 - HTML Basics
 - CSS Basics